Salim Haidar: Career and activities

 Following his graduation Haidar returned to Lebanon and became a public prosecutor in 1938 and an investigative judge in 1943.
 He began to serve as an advisor at the Court of Appeal from 1945.
-Next year he was named as the ambassador of Lebanon to Iran in 1946.
+He was named as the ambassador of Lebanon to Iran in 1946.

 Haidar was appointed minister of defense to the cabinet led by Prime Minister Khaled Chehab on 30 September 1952.
 Haidar's term lasted until 6 February 1953 when he resigned from the post.
 He was first elected to the Parliament from his hometown in the 1953 elections ousting his cousin Ibrahim Haidar who had been serving at the Parliament for thirty years.
 Following his election as a deputy Salim Haidar involved in drafting the Lebanon's first anti-corruption law in 1953.
 On 16 September 1953 he was appointed minister of agriculture and minister of telegraph and telephone to the cabinet headed by Prime Minister Sami Solh.
 Haidar's term lasted until 17 September 1955.

 During the turmoil in Lebanon in 1958 Haidar was part of the anti-government coalition.
 He was appointed ambassador of Lebanon to Morocco in 1958 and to the Soviet Union in 1963.
 In 1968 he was again elected as a deputy.

 Personal life and death

 In addition to his political activities Haidar also published books on Arabic literature and poetry.
 He was married to Samiha Suleiman Haidar with whom he had three children: Hayyan Haidar, a civil engineer, Hassan and Hammad.
-Salim Haidar died 3 October 1980.
+Salim Haidar died on 3 October 1980.